 Everything, everything will be all right

-"The Middle" hit #1 on the rock charts, before crossing over into the pop charts where it hit #5.
+"The Middle" hit #1 on the rock charts before crossing over into the pop charts where it hit #5.

-Bleed America sold a million copies and was certified platinum, producing three other singles in addition to "The Middle".
+Bleed American sold a million copies and was certified platinum, producing three other singles in addition to "The Middle."

 The next time you feel like giving up on your dream of becoming a published author, give a listen to Bleed American.
 There's a good chance you're in the middle of the ride.